Nancy-geek/linkedin-js-series/README.md

 ### Related Topic: Temporal Dead Zone
 - Area where variables are hoisted but inaccessible until they are initialized with a value.
 [Applies to `let` and `const`, not to `var`]
+- "Does memory not allocated before for let like for var?"
+Memory is allocated during the compile phase for let (not attached to global like var though, separate memory space(chk scope) ) , but initialization is deferred.
+Until the line where let a = 10; is reached, the variable is in the Temporal Dead Zone and cannot be accessed.
+(will give reference error)

+- to avoid temporal dead zone , try to declare variables at the top of scope only

 ## From where I learned Hoisting?